IBM/ReturnPropensity/Readme.md

 # Predict return propensity using IBM Cloud Pak for Data and Watson Machine Learning

 As part of our Intelligent Sterling Call Center Solution, our AI Assistant can surface real time insights about the customer's orders, based on the customer's order history and previous transactions.
 It also provides actionable recommendations to provide easy resolutions to common customer issues leading to an enhanced customer experience.
 Machine Learning models and techniques are used on the aggregated customer data from multiple data sources, to gain customer insights like Customer Life time Value, Churn, Return Propensity, and Upsell Purchase Probability.
-These help the Call Center executive to know the customer better, and take better business decisions like Upsell, Cross-sell, Customer appeasement during a customer conversation.
+These help the Call Center executive to know the customer better, and take better business decisions like Upsell, Cross-sell, and Customer appeasement during a customer conversation.
 In this code pattern, we'll walk you through how to build a simple model to predict the propensity of an order to be returned (Return Propensity).

 In the growing era of e-commerce, products being returned amounts to a large portion of the lost revenue.
-Hence the sooner we can identify the chances of an order being returned, the better equipped we are at reducing the loss of revenue, both directly and indirectly in the form of lost customers.
+Hence, the sooner we can identify the chances of an order being returned, the better equipped we are at reducing the loss of revenue, both directly and indirectly in the form of lost customers.
 In this code pattern, we leverage IBM Cloud Pak for Data with Watson Machine Learning, which enables the customers to build and deploy models in a cloud environment of their choice (Hybrid or Private).
-The dataset useed in this code pattern consists of curated order records obtained from [IBM Sterling Order Management](https://www.ibm.com/products/order-management).
+The dataset used in this code pattern consists of curated order records obtained from [IBM Sterling Order Management](https://www.ibm.com/products/order-management).

 When you have completed this code pattern, you will understand how to:

-* Leverage ICP4D, Watson Studio and Watson Machine Learing to build and deploy machine learning models.
+* Leverage ICP4D, Watson Studio and Watson Machine Learning to build and deploy machine learning models.
 * Build a model to classify returns.
 * Generate predictions using the deployed model by making REST calls.